-Core activity encompasses work around the most vulnerable of these, based on their individual needs.
-When considering a request for involvement (Rfl) for core service the needs of the child or young person will be assessed, along with the wider context, which will also be taken into account, e.g. family situation, experience of the setting and involvement of other agencies.
+Core activity encompasses work around the most vulnerable children and young people, based on their individual needs.

+When considering a request for involvement (RfI) for core service the needs of the child or young person will be assessed, with consideration of the wider context, which will also be taken into account, e.g. family situation, experience of the setting and involvement of other agencies.

-The following eligibility criteria are aimed at providing as clear a guide as is possible to who the inclusive education service supports in relation to the core offer and what that support may consist of.
+Core activity is provided via the local authority and is free at the point of delivery, where children and young people meet the eligibility criteria.
+The following eligibility criteria are aimed at providing as clear a guide as is possible to who the inclusive education service supports in relation to the core offer.